Asad-Ismail/SMN/README.md

 3) Backbone(Curved Height) can be found by by finding masks of backbone (Instance semgentation)
 4) Head and Tail of fruits are used for orientation correction of fruit  they can be thpough of image keypoint detection (Keypoint detection)
 5) Neck and rating of fruit is determied by breeder and is given a categorical score form 1-5. where 1 is bad and 5 is good.
 They can be though of classification problem
+So we have object detection problem, instance segmtentation problem multiple multi class classification problems per objects and keypoint detection problem
 ### Example Input Image

   <p align="center">